HMS Ulysses (novel): Background

-I drew a cross square, lines down representing the characters, lines across representing chapters 1-15.
+I drew a cross square, lines down representing the characters, lines across representing chapters 1–15.
 Most of the characters died, in fact only one survived the book, but when I came to the end the graph looked somewhat lopsided, there were too many people dying in the first, fifth and tenth chapters so I had to rewrite it, giving an even dying space throughout.
 I suppose it sounds cold blooded and calculated, but that's the way I did it.

 Ships featured in HMS Ulysses

-HMS Ulysses is similar to the real cruisers, MacLean had served in of that class.
-The Ulysses was repeatedly sent on Arctic convoys without rest.
+HMS Ulysses is similar to the real cruisers; MacLean had served in Royalist of that class.
+Ulysses was sent on Arctic convoys without rest.
 Commander Brooks describes it as the "only ship in the Home Fleet equipped for carrier command".

 HMS Duke of Cumberland is a King George V-class battleship.
 A boarding party of Royal Marines from Duke of Cumberland was sent to put down a stokers' "mutiny" on Ulysses before the beginning of the book.
-Lieutenant Nicholls complains that the Duke of Cumberland is useless and never deployed to escort convoys.
+Lieutenant Nicholls complains that the Duke of Cumberland is useless and never sailed to escort convoys.